lenovo-rui/lico-doc/LiCO Quick Installation Guide v3.0.1.md

     [root@mgt bin]# ./add_nodes.py

-##Step 3: Config Raid of Node
+##Step 3: Config raid of node
 Remotely connect to IMM of the node through ssh channel, and use following command to configure the Raid.
-Skip if Raid was already configured.
+Skip if raid was already configured.

     system> storage -config vol -add -R 1 -D disk[9-0]:disk[9-1] -target ctrl[9]